 At the end of the story three (the number of forward movement that overcomes duality) kings (the masculine principle, sovereignty, and worldly power) arrive after a long and arduous trek from the Far East.
 Guided by a star, (stars are attributes of all Queens of Heaven and represent the highest attainment, the presence of divinity, hope and light), they bring rare and precious gifts for the tiny baby.
 The kings symbolize the hard work of individuation and the religious outlook of unified consciousness, a way of being that sees the sacredness in everything and reveres every form of life down to the smallest and seemingly least important.

-Like the myths of every religion, the value of this story does not hinge on external fact, but psychological truth.
+Like the myths of every religion, the value of this story does not hinge on external fact, but the psychological truths it tells about each of us.
 Christ mass celebrates a momentous evolutionary leap forward in ego consciousness from a primitive, self-serving survival mentality into an advanced self-awareness capable of authentic being and compassionate living.
 The secret meaning of Christmas is that you and I can experience a rebirth into Christ-awareness.